Skip to content

 Case 2: SR-IOV Configuration (Performance + Flexibility)

-Ideal for CNFs that need better performance than regular interfaces but still require kernel-space networking.
-This strikes a nice balance between performance and compatibility.
+For CNFs that need better-than-baseline performance but still want kernel-space networking.
+A reasonable compromise between throughput and compatibility.

 apiVersion: networking.k8s.aws/v1alpha1